jimmlucas/DIvergenceTimes/README.md

 [![Issues][issues-shield]][issues-url]
 [![license-shield]][license-url]

-Pipeline for Determination of divergence times between subpopulations of saccharomyces eubayanus.
+Pipeline used for Determination of divergence times between subpopulations of saccharomyces eubayanus.
 Used the Bioinfotmatics tools for data from WGS

 Develop to automate analysis of the WGS-Eukaryotic.
 Using DB by University of Chile.